mab253/bigdata_spring24/README.md

 ## course description

-This is a graduate-level course on the theory, practice, design, and critique of big data and contemporary scalable computation systems.
-After introducing the foundations of the hardware and software infrastructures of "big data", we will explore case studies of several specific systems and practice working with the programming libraries that leverage their use.
+This is a graduate-level course on the theory, practice, design, and critique of "big data" and contemporary scalable computation systems.
+After introducing the foundations of the hardware and software infrastructures of big data, we will explore case studies of several specific systems and practice the programming libraries that leverage their use.
 Students will take on self-directed research projects to investigate state-of-the-art tools and issues within scalable systems.
-We will also delve into the real limitations and ethical urgencies surrounding big data's current and growing role in sociotechnical systems.
+We will also delve into the real limitations and ethical urgencies surrounding big data's current, growing role in sociotechnical systems.

 ## what will we do in this class?

 - explore foundational concepts and architectures of big data systems (incl.
 Hadoop, MapReduce, Spark)
 - work hands-on with big data programming paradigms via libraries (Python, SQL)
+- explore current cloud platforms leveraging big data clusters (Databricks, Hugging Face, MongoDB, etc.)
-- prepare for an evolving ecosystem by learning *to learn and teach* new technologies
+- prepare for an evolving ecosystem by *learning to learn and teach* new technologies
 - compare, evaluate, and critique new research and new tools in the field
 - analyze and contextualize the role of big data in terms of limitations and ethical concerns
 - interrogate the concept of big data as a form of knowledge production